IPsec widget breaks dashboard loading

 Gets stuck at "Retrieving overview data".
 When I switch to Tunnel/Mobile tab, it gets stuck there as well (Retrieving tunnel/mobile data).
 Actually the tunnel/mobile tabs are much worse, getting "TypeError: d.getSeconds is not a function" every second in addition.
 I tried with the tunnel disconnected and connected, makes no difference.

 - DynDNS Status

 - Firewall Logs

-#3 Updated by Steve Beaver 2 months ago
+#3 Updated by Steve Beaver over 3 years ago

 Thanks for the information.
 We have still not been able to reproduce but will keep trying.

 The IPSec tab you select should't matter any more since the AJAX call returns a JSON formatted list of the overview, tunnels, and mobile data on every call no matter which tab is selected.
 I have been monitoring using Firefox "Network" tab and verified that on my systems this is working as expected.
 The POST and the response look good.

 #4 Updated by Kill Bill over 3 years ago